An Elliott intertwining approach to classifying actions of C$^*$-tensor categories: The generalised cocycle category

-However, if $\phi$ and $\psi$ are possibly degenerate cocycle morphisms, the composition formula above will not give a cocycle morphism.
+However, if $\phi$ and $\psi$ are possibly degenerate cocycle morphisms, the composition formula above will not give a cocycle morphism.\ This problem arises as the bimodule ${}_\phi B\boxtimes {}_\psi C$ may no longer be isomorphic to $C$ as a right $C$ module.
 Therefore, to form a category, we introduce a slightly different composition on cocycle morphisms.

 \begin{defn} Let $(\phi,\mathbbm{v}):(A,F,J)\to (B,G,I)$ and $(\psi,\mathbbm{w}):(B,G,I)\to (C,H,K)$ be cocycle morphisms.
 Let $\mathbbm{w}*\mathbbm{v}$ be the collection of isometries $\{(\mathbbm{w}*\mathbbm{v})_X\}_{X\in\cC}$ given by Here $S_X(x\boxtimes c)=\lim\limits_{\lambda}x\boxtimes\eta_\lambda\boxtimes c$ and $T(b\boxtimes c)=\psi(b)c$ for any $X\in\cC$, $x\in F(X)$, $b\in B$, and $c\in C$, with $\eta_\lambda$ being an approximate unit for $B$.\footnote{We have not shown that $S_X$ is well-defined at this point.} \end{defn}